CALIFORNIA TRIAL ATTORNEYS Slip and Fall Lawyers

 Slip and fall injuries can result in debilitating changes to your life.
-If you have suffered such an injury and believe negligence may be the cause, contact a Southern California slip and fall lawyer.
+If you have suffered such an injury and believe another party’s negligence may be the cause, contact a Southern California slip and fall lawyer today.

-You have rights under California law that can help you get the financial compensation to put your life back in order after suffering an injury.
-Count on the attorneys at Kalfayan Merjanian to represent and stand beside you every step of the way.
+Slip and fall victims have rights under California law that can help them get their life back in order after suffering an injury.
+The Attorneys at Kalfayan Merjanian law firm represent their slip and fall victims and stand beside them every step of the way.

 California Slip and Fall Liability